vanHeemstraPublications/dev-to/articles/what_has_changed_likec4_series/episode-07.md

 ---
-title: "🎬 Telling One Story Without Cluttering the Model"
+title: "What has changed, LikeC4? 🎬 Ep.7"
 series: "What has changed, LikeC4?"
 part: 7
 organization: "the-software-s-journey"
 tags: [likec4, dsl, dynamic-views, sequence-diagrams]
 ---

-## 🎬 Telling One Story Without Cluttering the Model
+## Episode 7: Telling One Story Without Cluttering the Model

 Structure diagrams answer "what exists."
 Sooner or later, someone in a design review asks a different kind of question — "okay, but what actually happens when a customer places an order?"
 That's a scenario, a use case, a specific sequence of steps, and I don't want to pollute my structural model with elements and relationships that only exist to answer one narrow question.
 Dynamic views are LikeC4's answer: a scenario defined entirely inside the view itself.